tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### What are your plans regarding moving to Japan?

 As of now, I don't want to move to Japan.
-You can't overlook the inherent hate for foreigners most Japanese people have.
+Many Japanese people are very xenophobic, and you can't overlook that.
 Plus, I don't look Asian, and I don't want to stand out.

 ### Do you play video games?
 Are video games good for immersion?